28th April 2023

 Most current resources applied to the demand side are generally targeted at those entering or about to enter the criminal justice system.
 Unfortunately, there is little evidence that there is any effective intervention before this, and by the time users enter the Justice system, the chances of an effective diversion are severely diminished; it is too late for many.

-The CAA believes that a strategy that involves early intervention is far more likely to be effective than waiting for the problem to substantially manifest as with other health and criminal problems.
+The CAA believes that a strategy that involves early intervention is far more likely to be effective than waiting for the problem to substantially manifest.

 What might a Drug quarantine facility look like?